It gives me great pleasure to welcome you to the website of NCBIS.

 I hope the information in our website gives you a good overall picture of what our school hold, but I recommend that you come to visit us and experience for yourself the school’s wonderful atmosphere and all that it offers our students.
 After leading and teaching in various schools in the UK and around the world for 30 years, and as a parent myself, I can safely say NCBIS is a school where your children will love to be.

-NCBIS was established in 1978 by a group of parents, most of whom were connected with the World Health Organisation (WHO).
+NCBIS was established in 1978 by a group of parents, most of whom were connected with the oil industry and the World Health Organisation (WHO).
 The school has operated since that time as a “not-for-profit organisation” under the auspices of the Heliopolis Society for the Cultural and Social Care of English Speaking Foreigners (‘The Society’), and is managed through a Board of Directors elected from amongst the parent community.
 Our school, which caters for children aged 3-18, has a student population of 730 and is made up of over 60 nationalities.
 Local Egyptian nationals and Egyptian dual nationals represent approximately 35% of our enrolment while 65% of our students are full expatriates.
 NCBIS strives to bring out the best in everyone.
 We make learning fun, challenging and relevant in an environment that is welcoming, safe and stimulating.
 We provide a holistic education based on the types of learning we feel is important for students in the 21st century; international mindedness, the attributes and attitudes of the IB Learner Profile, and a highly meta-cognitive approach to teaching and learning form the foundation of our instructional programmes.

 Our primary school is comprised of two streams; International and Dutch.
 Both streams follow the International Baccalaureate Primary Years Programme (PYP), a course of study that prepares students to be active participants in a lifelong journey of learning’.
 Both streams teach their respective national curriculum for English / Dutch and Mathematics but apply the PYP pedagogical approach of inquiry based learning to these areas of the curriculum where possible.
 In each case the school has adapted these curriculum requirements to its international setting to ensure its relevance to our student population.
 Students from both streams come together regularly for learning activities, assemblies, events and trips.